TrademarkTrademark

 TV4 migrated away from Terraform Cloud primarily due to cost concerns but also due to lackluster service performance.

-Like many others using Terraform Cloud, TV4 was surprised by the changes at HashiCorp, including the announced pricing changes.
-Based on this, they decided to move their 1,000 workspaces and 50,000 resources to a more cost-effective solution.
+Like a lot of other Terraform Cloud users, TV4 was caught off guard by the changes at HashiCorp, including the announced pricing changes.
+So they decided to move their 1,000 workspaces and 50,000 resources to a more cost-effective solution.

-The deeper issue isn't just TFC's RUM pricing, where every managed resource compounds the bill regardless of activity.
-Concurrency-based pricing, used by some alternatives, has its own distortion: you pay for a fixed number of parallel run slots whether or not you use them.
+The deeper issue isn't just TFC's RUM pricing, where every managed resource adds to the bill no matter whether anything happened.
+Concurrency-based pricing, which some alternatives use, has its own problem: you pay for a fixed number of parallel run slots whether or not you use them.
 Too few and engineers queue during releases.
 Too many and you're renting idle capacity.
-Scalr's usage-based pricing charges only for runs that actually executed, which is what made the math work for an estate the size of TV4's.
+Scalr's usage-based pricing only charges for runs that actually executed, which is what made the math work for an estate the size of TV4's.

 Key similarities that made Scalr a good fit: